Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

 .NET 6.0 SDK or newer is installed.
 Other dependencies tools are downloaded as needed (nuget, nunit).

-Available commands:
+Available command (e.g. `./build.ps1 clean`):

-* `.\build.ps1 clean` runs the MSBuild `clean` task
+* Clean: runs `dotnet clean`
-* `.\build.ps1 build` runs the MSBuild `build` task with several implicit steps, including NuGet restore and temporary injection of version numbers into the AssemblyInfo.cs files.
+* Build: runs `dotnet build` with several implicit steps (clean, restore, inject version information).
-* `.\build.ps1 unittest` executes NUnit tests in projects named `*.UnitTest`, which do not connect to a database.
+* UnitTest: executes NUnit tests in projects named `*.UnitTests`, which do not connect to a database.
-* `.\build.ps1 integrationtest` executes NUnit tests in projects named `*.Test`, which connect to a database (does not include the Azure integration test project).
+* IntegrationTest: executes NUnit tests in projects named `*.Test`, which connect to a database.
+Includes drop and deploy operations for installing fresh test databases compatible with Ed-Fi ODS/API 3.4 and 5.3.
-* `.\build.ps1 buildandtest` executes the Build, UnitTest, and IntegrationTest commands.
+* BuildAndTest: executes the Build, UnitTest, and IntegrationTest commands.
-* `.\build.ps1 package` builds pre-release and release NuGet packages for the Admin App web application.
+* Package: builds pre-release and release NuGet packages for the Admin App web application.
-* `.\build.ps1 push` uploads a NuGet package to the NuGet feed.
+* Push: uploads a NuGet package to the NuGet feed.
-* `.\build.ps1 run` launches the Admin App from the build script.
-The LaunchProfile parameter is required for running Admin App.
-Valid values include 'mssql-district' , 'mssql-shared', 'mssql-year', 'pg-district', 'pg-shared' and 'pg-year'
+* BuildAndDeployToAdminApiDockerContainer: runs the build operation, update the appsettings.json with provided DockerEnvValues and copy over the latest files to existing AdminApi docker container for testing.

 Note: IsLocalBuild switch is expected when user tries to run build.ps1 locally.